SAP/luigi/docs/luigi-client-api.md

 #### Parameters

 -   `settings` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the settings for the alert
     -   `settings.text` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the content of the alert.
 To add a link to the content, you have to setup the link in `links` object.
-The key(s) in the `links` object must be used in the text to reference the links, wrapped in curly braces with no spaces
+The key(s) in the `links` object must be used in the text to reference the links, wrapped in curly braces with no spaces.
+If no text is specified, the alert will not be displayed
     -   `settings.type` **(`"info"` \| `"success"` \| `"warning"` \| `"error"`)** sets the type of the alert
     -   `settings.links` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** provides links data
         -   `settings.links.LINK_KEY` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** object containing the data for a concrete link.
             Read above on how to use the key to for the link to be properly rendered in the alert message.
             -   `settings.links.LINK_KEY.text` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** text which will replace the link identifier in the alert content
             -   `settings.links.LINK_KEY.url` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** url to navigate when the link is clicked.
 Currently only internal links are supported in the form of relative or absolute paths.

 #### Examples